Experience true Nordic winter with these Iceland and Canada tours!

 Weather: Average summer temperatures are between 15 and 25 degrees Celsius, with temperatures in the fall usually in the 5 to 15 degrees Celsius range.

 We have our orientation for the park as a large group, then set off after packing our gear.
 You'll be wondering whether this is indeed a canoeing expedition as the two longest portages along the circuit are today.
-The portages are made easier by the use of specially designed carts which allow canoes and some equipment to be wheeled between lakes.
+The portages are made easier by the use of specially designed carts which allow canoes and a some equipment to be wheeled between lakes.
 The first portage is to Kibbee Lake.
 Kibbee Lake is a short lake, only 2.4 km long.
 Just the ideal length to begin to work on technique and acclimatizing muscles.
 Our second portage (2 km) will take us to Indianpoint Lake.
 A short paddle will bring us to our campsite at Kruger Bay.

 From Kruger Bay, Indianpoint Lake narrows and our route wanders through a small marsh.
 Beaver dams and lodges dot the area.
 The Isaac Lake portage (1.6 km) brings us to Isaac Lake, the longest lake on the circuit.
 Some of the most breathtaking alpine scenery is located along Isaac and Lanezi lakes.
 Our campsite is Wolverine Bay.